 Licensed practical nurses (LPNs) and licensed vocational nurses (LVNs) provide basic nursing care.

-Massage therapists treat clients by using touch to manipulate the muscles and other soft tissues of the body.
+Massage therapists treat clients by applying pressure to manipulate the body's soft tissues and joints.

 Medical assistants complete administrative and clinical tasks in hospitals, offices of physicians, and other healthcare facilities.

 |Medical Records Specialists||